-Many students progress to study A Level History.
-Our topics at A Level are; Britain and the USA in the 20th Century, The Witch-craze, 1580-1750, and Debates on the Holocaust.
+Many students progress to study A Level History or A Level Politics.
+Our topics at A Level History are; Britain and the USA in the 20th Century, The Witch-craze, 1580-1750, and Debates on the Holocaust.

 Mr M Inns